New 5.10a Route in the Valhallas is a Monster

 Start Location: 49°52’01.5” N 117.33’06.7” W

 P1 (58m 5.7): Start at the tree and pass the two bolts.
-Trend left using sporadic gear and pass three more bolts to finish at a small ledge just below a larger grassy ledge at 58m.
+Trend left using sporadic gear and pass three more bolts to finish at a bolted station on a small ledge just below a larger grassy ledge at 58m.
 There’s one 5.7 move off the deck but otherwise this pitch is in the 5.6 range.
 5 bolts

 P2 (58m 5.10a): Climb past two bolts then follow the flake, laybacking and jamming through 5.8 terrain until you can step over to easier ground.
 Continue up, aiming for the V-shaped notch that is past a big left-facing dihedral.
 Pull a mantle move over the roof, which is protected by a bolt that can only be seen once you’re at the roof.
 This is the only 5.10a move on the route and can easily be aided.
 Continue another 10 metres past an additional bolt to a station.
 4 bolts